 Highlights include a monumental three-metre-high sculpture of G-Dragon by Gwon Osang, aespa's original iridescent outfits from the music video Next Level, and British punk fashion-inspired ensembles worn by four members of ATEEZ in the music video Fireworks.
-For this section the V&A has also worked with celebrated K-pop Style and Visual Director Geeeun, who has styled idols like BLACKPINK and BIGBANG, and Style Director Balko, who has worked with BTS and NCT, to design two new 'Idol' looks each.
+For this section the V&A has also worked with celebrated K-pop Style and Visual Director Gee Eun, who has styled idols like BLACKPINK and BIGBANG, and Style Director Balko, who has worked with BTS and NCT, to display two 'Idol' looks each.

 Making K-beauty and Fashion